ShardBytes/shardcore/README.md

 [![](https://shardbytes.com/assets/img/transplanetcut.png)](https://shardbytes.com)

+## NOTE: this server is no longer in use, we use Shardium private TypeScript stack now

 ## Welcome, my dude
 # ShardCore = our main JVM server for our page, also basically our VPS idk
 # this also includes notes for setting up the whole vps